Particular/docs.particular.net/previews/aws-lambda-simple-queue-service.md

 snippet: delayed-retries

-If the time increase is expected to be greater than [15 minutes](/transports/sqs/delayed-delivery.md#enable-unrestricted-delayed-delivery), it will be required to enable `UnrestrictedDurationDelayedDelivery` on the endpoint:
+If the time increase is expected to be greater than [15 minutes](/transports/sqs/delayed-delivery.md#enable-unrestricted-delayed-delivery), `UnrestrictedDurationDelayedDelivery` must be enabled on the endpoint:

 snippet: unrestricted-delayed-delivery